mane-2007/Kaggle_project/README.md

 ## Overview

 The task is to predict the final sale price (`lastSoldPrice`) of residential properties in Washington State given features such as square footage, number of bedrooms/bathrooms, year built, property type, and ZIP code.
 The approach formulates this as a regression problem, using XGBoost as the primary model after establishing a Ridge Regression baseline.
 The target variable was log-transformed to handle price skewness before training.
-Our best model achieved an R² of 0.66 and a Mean Absolute Error of ~$105,000 on the held-out test set.
+The best model achieved an R² of 0.66 and a Mean Absolute Error of ~$105,000 on the held-out test set.

 ## Summary of Workdone